TheMurusTeam/PromptToImage/README.md

 Keep the OPTION key pressed when launching the app in order to restore default compute units (CPU and GPU)

 # Privacy
-This is a sanboxed app.
+This is a sandboxed app.
 It is not allowed to access your personal files and data.
 Everything runs locally, nothing is sent to the network.
 None of your data is collected. <br>

 # Build
 To build this app you need an Apple Silicon Mac running macOS 13 Ventura 13.1 or later, and Xcode 14.2 or later.